dragoonDorise/pegasus-rg552-metadata/README.md

 | Super Nintendo            | Retroarch 1.9 Snes9x Current core    |
 | Wonderswan & Color        | Retroarch 1.9 Beetle Cygne core      |

-**Pegasus & gameOS theme for Pegasus disclaimer**

-I'm providing both Pegasus installer and gameOS theme so it's easier for you to setup everything.

-You can check Pegasus website in [here] https://pegasus-frontend.org/#downloads

-You can check gameOS website in [here] https://github.com/PlayingKarrde/gameOS/

 # Guide for newbies

 ## TLDR version.